-The original Gibson Les Paul Double Cutaway arrived in the late 50’s, with the release of the P90 equipped Junior and Special models, but soon dissapeared – Such a shape was part of the early prototype models for PRS and formed the backbone for the original Hamer Sunburst models and later the Hamer Studio Custom – Yet as far as Gibson goes, the double cutaway format was largely ignored for many years, until around 1998, when we first saw the introduction of the Gibson Les Paul Standard DC – Some will argue it was launched as competition to the PRS Custom, certainly since the Gibson model was spec’d with 24 frets, plus some ‘funky and cool’ colours that you would not associate with Gibson – Since then Gibson have discontinued and released it in various formats, including Studio and Satin versions – As it happens the original model was released in 1998 and discontinued only two years later in 2000 – Yet it was back with us in the same format in 2001, so this 2002 model is part of the second re-released run – In no particular order then let me update you with a host of details :-
+The original Gibson Les Paul Double Cutaway arrived in the late 50’s, with the release of the P90 equipped Junior and Special models, but soon disappeared – Such a shape was part of the early prototype models for PRS, in the 80’s , plus formed the backbone for the original Hamer Sunburst models , which later morphed into the Hamer Studio Custom – Yet as far as Gibson were concerned, the double cutaway format was largely ignored for many years, until around 1998 and the introduction of the Gibson Les Paul Standard DC – Some will argue it was launched as competition to the PRS Custom, certainly since the Gibson model was spec’d with 24 frets, plus some ‘funky and cool’ colours that you would not associate with Gibson – Since then Gibson have discontinued and released it in various formats, including Studio and Satin versions – As it happens the original model was released in 1998 and discontinued only two years later in 2000 – Yet it was back with us in the same format in 2001, so this 2002 model is part of the second re-released run – In no particular order then let me update you with a host of details

 - Other than a set of Schaller strap lock buttons, this LP is all original

 - The serial number dates it as 2002